Best Baby Monitors

 Are Wi-Fi baby monitors safe from hackers?

-Wi-Fi monitors have been targets for unauthorized access.
-Choose monitors from reputable brands with encrypted connections, two-factor authentication, and regular firmware updates.
+Wi-Fi monitors have been targeted before, so this is a valid concern.
+Stick with reputable brands that offer encrypted connections, two-factor authentication, and regular firmware updates.
 The Nanit Pro uses bank-level encryption.
-For maximum security, the Infant Optics DXR-8 PRO uses a private radio frequency with no internet connection.
+If security is your top priority, the Infant Optics DXR-8 PRO uses a private radio frequency with no internet connection at all.

 Is the Owlet Dream Sock worth the investment?